sharisseji/Waterloop-Host-Application/README.md

 # Waterloop-Host-Application
 In development.
 Code for the distributed flight computer host application of Waterloop's Hyperloop Pod.
+This uses multiple clients and bidirectional streaming gRPCs to manage both the Telemetry and Motor Command Control State Machines as well as the Dashboard.

-In development.
-Waterloop's Hyperloop Pod is controlled by distributed flight computer hosted on a Raspberry Pi.
-This is the RPI host application's command control state machine, which parses commands between the web dashboard and the motor controller using gRPC and CAN.
+Code for just the Command Control State Machine can be found here: [Command Control State Machine](https://github.com/sharisseji/Waterloop-Command-Control-State-Machine.git)

 ## Cloning Instructions for Windows
 Before cloning the repo, ensure you: